Chr1d5ter/cinema-tickets/cinema-tickets-javascript/README.md

 - Firstly, wasn't sure if you were allowed to use Typescript so I didn't use it.
 The solution would have been different as I would have coded to an interface rather an implementation.
 - Secondly, there doesn't need to be a 1-to-1 ratio of adults to children ( there is a 1-to-1 ratio for adults to infants ).
 This implementation will therefore allow 1 adult, 19 children and 1 infant.

+## Environment

+- This application was built and tested using node version 18.15.0

 ## How to run the service

 - ```